+DECEMBER 31, 2018

+TOTAL LEVE L 1 LEVE L 2 LE VEL 3

+Derivative liability \$ \$ \$ \$

 DECEMBER 31, 2017

-ТОТ TOTAL LEVEL 1 IL 2 LEV EVEL 3
+= TOTAL LEVEL 1 LEVEL 2 LEV EL3

-Liabilities

-Derivative liability \$ 674 \$ DECEMBE \$ P.31, 2016 \$ 674
+Derivative liability \$ 674 \$ \$ \$ 674

-TO TAL LE VEL 1 LEV EL 2 LE VEL 3

-Derivative liability \$ \$ \$ \$

-The Company estimated the fair value of the derivative liability as of December 31, 2017 using an Option Pricing Model.
+The Company estimated the fair value of the derivative liability using an Option Pricing Model as of December 31, 2017, for the period January 11-17, 2018 on issuance of additional derivative liability commensurate with the receipt of additional principle under the convertible note, and upon extinguishment of the convertible note on February 5, 2018 (See Note 6).
 The fair value is subjective and is affected by certain significant inputs to the valuation model, which are disclosed in the table below.
 The fair value of the derivative liability is based upon the outputs of the Option Pricing Model probability-weighted to reflect three different conversion option exercise dates.
 As the Option Pricing Model estimates the fair value of derivative liability using unobservable inputs, it is considered to be a Level 3 fair value measurement.

-As a result of the change in the estimated fair value between the issuance dates of the derivative liability issued beginning on October 12, 2017 and December 31, 2017, the Company recognized a net loss from the total change in estimated fair value of the derivative liabilities as shown in the tables below.
-This loss is included in the change in estimated fair value of derivative liability in the Company's statement of operations.
+The periodic changes in the estimated fair value between the collective issuance dates, at each reporting period, and on the extinguishment of the convertible note, resulted in the Company recognizing a net loss from the total change in estimated fair market value of the derivative liabilities as of December 31, 2018, as shown in the tables below.
+This loss is included in the change in estimated fair value of derivative liability in the Company's consolidated statement of operations.

-The following table provides a reconciliation of the activity between the issuance date and ending balances for the derivative liability measured at fair value using significant unobservable inputs (Level 3) (in thousands):
+The following table provides a reconciliation of the activity for the derivative liability measured between the most recent reporting period and as of the balance sheet date based on the fair value using significant inputs including the unobservable inputs (Level 3) (in thousands):

-RANT ILITY

-Fair value at December 31, 2016 \$

-Derivative liability issued 578

-Change in estimated fair value recorded of financial instruments 96

-,
+IVATIVE ABILITY

 Fair value at December 31, 2017 \$ 674

+Derivative liability issued 573

+Change in estimated fair value recorded of financial instruments 5,177

+Derivative liability extinguished (6,424)

+Fair value at December 31, 2018 \$

-The following table represents significant unobservable inputs used in determining the fair value of the derivative liability:
+The following table represents the significant inputs used in determining the fair value of the derivative liability: